Black-belted flowerpecker

 The black-belted flowerpecker (Dicaeum haematostictum), or Visayan flowerpecker, is a species of bird in the family Dicaeidae.
 It is endemic to the Philippines where it is restricted to Panay, Negros and Guimaras islands.
 It was formerly regarded as a subspecies of the more widespread red-keeled flowerpecker (D. australe).
 Sometimes the name red-keeled flowerpecker is used for D. haematostictum and D. australe is then known as the red-sided flowerpecker.

 Description and taxonomy

-EBird describes the bird as "A small bird of forest and fairly open woodland from the lowlands to lower elevations in the mountains.
-Black above, glossed blue, with white underparts marked by a red patch from the chest to the belly, bordered with black around the top.
-Note the fairly long slender bill.
-Similar to Fire-breasted Flowerpecker, but has black above the red patch rather than below.
-Voice includes high-pitched piping as well as "chik!" notes more typical of a flowerpecker."

-It was formerly conspecific with the red-keeled flowerpecker but differs greatly differs in plumage mainly by the black band and much more extensive red on its chest.
+It was formerly conspecific with the red-keeled flowerpecker but differs greatly in plumage mainly by the black band and much more extensive red on its chest.
 Previously name red-keeled flowerpecker is used for what is now referred to as black-belted flowerpecker D. haematostictum and what is now the red-keeled flowerpecker (D. australe) was then known as the red-sided flowerpecker.
 This species is monotypic.

 Ecology and behavior

 It is seen feeding on flowering and fruiting trees.

 Nests have been found from March to September.
 Nests are 7 to 11 m above ground on branches or tree ferns.
 Lays 1 plae greenish white and spotted egg.